Rockland County White Collar Crime Defense Attorney

 White collar crimes are taken seriously by both state and federal law.
 You could face serious penalties including heavy fines and jail time if you are convicted, which is why it is important to enlist the counsel of an experienced criminal defense attorney in Rockland County.

-Embezzlement and Larceny Charges in New York
+Understanding Embezzlement and Larceny Charges in New York

 Embezzlement occurs when an individual steals money or property, including computer data, water and electricity, from an employer, company or government.
 It also includes misappropriating money or assets held in a trust.
 Embezzlement falls under the crime of larceny, which occurs when an individual steals the goods of another person.
 The state and federal government consider it a serious crime and a class E to class B felony depending largely on the value of property stolen.